Ysb321/NetflixClone/README.md

 # NetflixClone
-The Netflix clone is a stunning web application that mirrors the design, functionality, and user experience of the original Netflix platform.
+The Netflix Login-page clone is a stunning web application that mirrors the design, functionality, and user experience of the original Netflix platform.
 Developed using a combination of HTML, CSS, and JavaScript
 Welcome to the Netflix Starting Page Clone!
 This project is a recreation of the popular streaming platform's starting page, built using HTML, CSS, and JavaScript.
 With its intuitive design and responsive layout, users can experience a familiar interface while browsing content.

 # Key Features: